nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-# Real Connect
+# RealConnect
-Real Connect is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+RealConnect is a **desktop app for managing contacts, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Real Connect can get your contact management tasks done faster than traditional GUI apps.

 * Table of Contents
   {:toc}